FC Pune City: Honours of FC Pune City (Reserves)

+Club crest and kits

 The FC Pune City crest is also inspired by Shivaji.
 The fort within the shield, the horses, and the flag represent a strong defensive and offensive line-up.
 The color Orange is synonymous with Shivaji, whilst the purple color and the flower are identities that have been pivotal in the all-around symbolism of the club.